 Every motor vehicle accident is unique, so it is difficult to give you a specific monetary value without learning more about what happened and the injuries you suffered.

-You may be eligible for first-party no-fault insurance benefits from your personal injury protection (PIP) coverage:
+You may be eligible for first-party no-fault insurance benefits from your personal injury protection (PIP) coverage, such as:

-- Medical expenses – Policies issued or renewed before July 1, 2020 provide unlimited coverage for related medical expenses.
+- Medical expenses – Policies issued or renewed before July 1, 2020, provided unlimited coverage for related medical expenses.
 Drivers who purchase or renew policies after that date must choose their amount of coverage, under the No-Fault Auto Insurance Reform Law: